 A child’s most critical period of development is birth to the age of five.
 If we can get it right in the first five years, young people are more likely to graduate from high school, join the workforce, and become productive members of society.
 Quality early childhood education can have a significant impact on children’s lives, preparing them to learn, grow, and succeed every step of the way, from cradle to career.

-Learn more about what United Way is doing to help give children a strong start.
+Learn more about how United Way is giving children a strong start.